 HYPP Testing Requirements & Other Genetic Defects

 All owners are strongly encouraged to HYPP test horses who have unknown lineage in their background or horses that are linked by pedigree to the American Quarter Horse, Impressive.
-When a horse related to Impressive, or a horse of unknowen lineage, is not tested for HYPP, it will state on the horse’s papers “this horse has not been HYPP tested”.
-Foals from non-tested parents will NOT be registered until they are HYPP tested.
-These horses must be double negative (HYPP n/n), or have proof of a negative horse in the pedigree following Impressive, in order to be registered.
+When a horse related to Impressive, or a horse of unknowen lineage, is not tested for HYPP, it might state on the horse’s papers “this horse has not been HYPP tested”.
+Foals from non-tested parents might NOT be registered until they are HYPP tested.
+These horses should be double negative (HYPP n/n), or have proof of a negative horse in the pedigree following Impressive, in order to be registered.
 Please supply HH with a copy of the HYPP test results showing HYPP n/n status.
 It is the goal of the HH to eliminate genetic defects, whenever possible.
 Other genetic defect declarations may be required, if they are suspected.

 Note: Horses who are pedigreed back to at least 1970 and are not linked, by lineage, to the AQHA horse, Impressive, are not required to submit HYPP test results.
 Please be aware that Impressive lines can exist in a surprising variety of horses - both registered and unregistered.